WAIFS AND UNSUNG HEROES;

 You get the feeling she can't fend for herself, and you'll try

-to help--even after it's over between you!
+to help her--even after it's over between you!
 Your altruism might

 be noble, if it weren't masking your sense of emptiness